ccbond/ss-wecom-assistant/README.en.md

 ## License

-ss-assistant is released under the MIT License.
+ss-wecom-assistant is released under the MIT License.
 For more details, please see the LICENSE file.